Bin Laden son-in-law sentenced to life in U.S. prison

 Abu Ghaith would later marry bin Laden's daughter Fatima, a fact the jury was not told.

-Following the verdict, U.S. Attorney Eric Holder traveled to New York, where he said the trial proved again that such cases should be prosecuted in civilian court.
+Following the verdict, U.S. Attorney Eric Holder travelled to New York, where he said the trial proved again that such cases should be prosecuted in civilian court.

 On Tuesday, he said in a statement, "We will continue to rely on this robust and proven system to hold accountable anyone who would harm our nation and its people."